 Onex worked closely with management on the following initiatives:

-- Sourced and led Spirit’s $146 million acquisition of British Aerospace’s aerostructures unit, a significant Airbus supplier based in Scotland, providing Spirit with geographic and customer diversification.
+- Sourced and led Spirit’s $146 million acquisition of British Aerospace’s aerostructures unit, a significant Airbus supplier based in Scotland, providing Spirit with geographic and customer diversification; and

 - Led the IPO of Spirit in 2006 as well as several refinancings.

 Onex facilitated Spirit’s initial public offering in November 2006 and subsequently executed numerous secondary share sales, with the final remaining stake sold in August 2014.
-The $375 million investment from the Onex Partners I Group generated $3,192 million of total value, resulting in an 8.5x gross multiple of capital invested and a 200.9% gross IRR.
+The $375 million investment from the Onex Partners I Group generated $3.2 billion of total value, resulting in an 8.5 time gross multiple of capital invested and 200.9% gross IRR.